curusarn/command-line-tools-tips/README.md

 For example, check out the color tool for material design: https://material.io/resources/color/#!/?view.left=1&view.right=0&primary.color=64DD17

 Example of tool that breaks this tip is `tig`.

+## Read something about how keybindings in terminals work

+If you are making a teminal application (think ncurses) read this: [Terminals Are Weird](http://catern.com/posts/terminal_quirks.html)

+## Read something about how stdout buffering works

+Read this for extra credit: [Stdout Buffering](https://eklitzke.org/stdout-buffering)